Irreversibility and randomness: Time reversal

-In the non-deterministic case we restrict ourselves to time-homogenous Markov chains $(X(t))_{t\in\N}$ with state space $\CS$ (and time $t\in\N$).
+For example, in Newtonian physics one has $x=(q,v)$ and $T$ is the velocity inversion map \beq T(q,v)=(q,-v). \eeq In quantum mechanics on $\R^d$ one has $\psi\in L^2(\R^d)$ and $T$ is famously complex conjugation, i.e., \beq T\psi=\ovl{\psi}. \eeq In the non-deterministic case we restrict ourselves to time-homogenous Markov chains $(X(t))_{t\in\N}$ with state space $\CS$ (and time $t\in\N$).
 First, note that the concept of a Markov chain (or process) is by itself independent of the direction of time:\footnote{See e.g.\ Br\'{e}maud (2020), Remark 2.1.5.} this is because the defining Markov condition \beq \mathbb{P}(X(t)=x\mid X(t_1)=x_1, \ldots, X(t_n)=x_n)=\mathbb{P}(X(t)=x\mid X(t_1)=x_1), \eeq for all $n$, $i=1, \ldots, n$, all $x_i$, and $t_i$ such that $t>t_1>\cdots > t_n$, is equivalent to the same condition for $t<t_1<\cdots < t_n$.
 Trajectories, then, are sample paths $(X(0)=x_0, \ldots, X(\tau)=x_f)$, whose time reversal according to \er{3.15} is $(X(0)=Tx_f, \ldots, X(\tau)=Tx_0)$.
 The standard definition of time symmetry of a Markov chain is to ask that, for all times $(t_0, \ldots, \tau)$ and states $(x_0, \ldots, x_f)$,

 This is easily shown to be equivalent to the chain satisfying a twisted detailed balance condition